ilirb/ahk-scripts/README.md

 ahk-scripts
 ===========

-Different AHK scripts (also included in AHK Command Picker)
+Different AHK scripts (also included in AHK Command Picker) and few compiled standalone EXE's (without AutoHotKey)

 What's in here
 --------------